onfido/onfido-android-sdk/README.md

         public void userExited(ExitCode exitCode, Applicant applicant) {
             //User left the sdk flow without completing it }

         @Override
-        public void onError(OnfidoException exception, Applicant applicant) {
+        public void onError(OnfidoException exception, @Nullable Applicant applicant) {
             // An exception occurred during the flow
         }
     });
 }
 ```

 When the user has successfully completed the flow, and the captured photos/videos have been uploaded, the `userCompleted` method will be invoked.
 The `Captures` object contains information about the document and face captures made during the flow, while the `Applicant` object contains information about the newly created applicant object, or will be `null` in case an `applicantId` was used to initialize the flow through `withApplicant(String id)`.
 With the applicant id, you can then [create a check](#creating-checks) for the user via your backend.
 On the other hand, if the user exits the flow without completing it, the `userExited` method will be invoked.
 Note that some images may have already been uploaded by this stage.

 ## Customising SDK